KampfBallerina/MoreRealisticSleeping/README.md

 ## ⚠️ Known Incompatibilities / Issues
 - **Incompatibility with other mods modifying the sleep system:**
     Mods that alter the sleep mechanics or the `SleepCanvas` may conflict with `MoreRealisticSleeping`.
 - **Incompatibility with most translation mods:**
     Mods that replace some of the names in the apps `Deliveries App` or `Products App`  may conflict.
+- **Multiplayer Effects:**
+    The effects are most likely client-side, meaning that it won't be visible in Mutliplayer It might not work for Joining Players (please test this yourself)

+## 🆕 Whats new in V1.0.1?
+- **Delay after 4:00 AM:**
+    Allow to add a new configurable delay, starting at 4:00 AM before the Forced Sleep will be triggered
+- **Automatic Sleep Animation Skipping (Multiplayer usage):**
+    Added a new Checkbox to enable the automatic skipping This can be used to automatically press the "Continue"-Buttons when the Sleep Canvas appears This leads to no more "Waiting for host.." since the host will automatically continue when enabled

 ## 🚀 Planned Features
 - **Custom Sleep Times:**